Northeastern Deadline: 12/07/2016

 Nominees are evaluated on the extent and quality of their community service, leadership record and potential, academic performance, writing and analytical skills, and suitability of the proposed program of study for a career in public service.
 The most demanding part of the application is the “policy proposal,” an analysis of a societal issue or problem of concern to the applicant.
 Priority is given to candidates proposing to enroll in graduate programs oriented to careers in public service (e.g., law, public administration, public health, international relations, economics, social services, conservation and environmental protection).

 Candidates must be endorsed by their institutions.
-To apply, you must contact Dr. Iacono at the Office of Fellowships.
-You will then be registered for the Truman's online application materials.
+To apply, you must contact the Office of Undergraduate Research and Fellowships.
+You will then be registered for the Truman’s online application materials.
 Please complete the following pieces of your application by our internal deadline.

 - A completed application form.
 Download the sample application forms for personal use; complete the form online at Truman.gov.